What type of pet?

 - Are you prepared to have more than one pet?
 Some types of animals, such as birds and guinea pigs, need the company of each other to stay happy and healthy.

 - How much money can you afford to spend on your pet?
-All pets are expensive – even animals that are cheap to purchase, like fish, birds and guinea pigs, can cost a lot of money when it comes to housing, food, medications etc.
+All pets are expensive — even animals that are cheap to purchase, like fish, birds and guinea pigs, can cost a lot of money when it comes to housing, food and medications.

 - Choose animals that will not suffer extremes of temperature when the heating or cooling are turned off.
-Amphibians and reptiles often need a dedicated heat source; on the other hand, guinea pigs, rats and mice do not cope with warm temperatures.
+Amphibians and reptiles often need a dedicated heat source.
+Guinea pigs, rats and mice do not cope with warm temperatures.